FSharesLab/fsc/Docker/README.md

 git clone https://github.com/FutureSharesCloud/fsc.git
 cd fsc/Docker
 ```
 If you would like to target a specific branch/tag, you may use a build argument.
-For example, if you wished to generate a docker image based off of the 1.6.1 tag, you could do the following(Note that the Angle brackets are replaced with private information):
+For example, if you wished to generate a docker image based off of the fsc 1.0.0 tag, you could do the following(Note that the Angle brackets are replaced with private information):
 ```
-docker build -t fscio/fsc:v1.0.0 . --build-arg baseEnvDeocker=fscio/builder:<baseEnvDockerVersion> --build-arg branch=devlop --build-arg symbol=FSC .
+docker build -t fscio/fsc:<fsc tag version> . --build-arg baseEnvDeocker=fscio/builder:<baseEnvDockerVersion> --build-arg branch=<tag branch>  --build-arg symbol=<core symbol name> --build-arg precision=<core symbol precision>

 ```